 1. Baking Soda

 The trusty baking soda will come to your rescue many times in the domestic world.
-It isn’t just a handy thing to have for baking, but it’s powerful as a cleaning agent, too.
+It isn’t just a handy thing to have for baking, but it’s also powerful as a cleaning agent.

 Baking soda works by neutralizing acid, no matter where it comes from (i.e. batteries, vomit, urine), to clean your clothes (1).
 Other benefits include:

-- Cleaning clothes well: Baking soda is an amazing detergent, as well as a powerful stain remover.
+- Cleaning clothes well: Baking soda is a fantastic detergent and a powerful stain remover.
 It naturally breaks up stains to get them out of clothes.

 - Rids odor: If you have a sweaty sports bra or dirty socks that need deodorizing, reach for your baking soda.